Skip to content

 Key Takeaways

-• Retreat is not the opposite of strategy; sometimes it is its highest form
+• Retreat is sometimes the highest form of strategic intelligence

-• Pride often pushes actors to fight where strategy would withdraw
+• Pride pushes people to fight where strategy would withdraw

 • A live force can return; a ruined one cannot